JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Changelog

+`1.1.1`

+* Fixed an issue causing MUL-T sprinting to break if you swapped from the nailgun to another weapon while firing.

 `1.1.0`

 * Slightly better custom survivor support, the config file can be used to disable AutoSprinting for survivors that break.